top of page

 For women with normal, healthy, uncomplicated pregnancies, a planned homebirth with a skilled birth attendant is as safe, or safer, than hospital birth, and 90% of all births progress normally without complication.
 However, there are risks involved in giving birth regardless of where it occurs.
 While most births are normal, your midwife is trained for how to manage the moms and babies who need extra help, and to know when transfer to the hospital is necessary.

 Careful monitoring of the mother and baby throughout pregnancy and labor, and limiting unnecessary interventions, work together to avoid most complications and emergencies in labor.
 Most transports to the hospital which occur are for non-emergency situations, with the most common being a long labor and the exhausted mother desiring pain medication.
+During prenatal care, we do our best to educate and assist you in how to plan to endure the possibility of a long labor.
 In the weeks leading up to your birth, you will make the decision about which hospital you would like to transfer to if it becomes needed.

 Who is a good candidate for a homebirth?